|Asif Ismail||2814 email@example.com|

 * Except where otherwise stated, every reference in those rules alluding to the masculine gender also includes the feminine gender.

-The Captain of the winning team must upload the score in online system after the match and also submit the completed score sheet to the LMC within 3 days of each match.
+The Captain of the winning team must upload the score in online system after the match.

 League Results will be posted at:-